-Minneapolis shooting: What we know and don't know
+Minneapolis woman killed by police: What we know

 There were no weapons at the scene of the shooting, the BCA said in a statement.

 "I understand why so many people have so many questions at this point.
-I have many of the same questions and it is why we immediately asked for an external and independent investigation in the officer-involved shooting death," said police Chief Janeé Harteau in a statement.
+I have many of the same questions and it is why we immediately asked for an external and independent investigation in the officer-involved shooting death," police Chief Janeé Harteau said.

 She called for the investigation "to be expedited to provide transparency and to answer as many questions as quickly as we can."